MicrosoftDocs/iis-docs/iis/extensions/advanced-logging-module/advanced-logging-for-iis-client-logging.md

 ## Summary

 In this walkthrough, we reviewed the IIS Advanced Logging feature and learned how to log client data.
-Client logging and real-time logging can make the real-time analysis of log files possible.
+Client logging and real-time logging can make real-time analysis of log files possible.

 You also learned how to collect meaningful information from a Smooth Streaming experience by using the IIS Smooth Streaming sample client.